European Union (resistance group): Postwar politics and suppression

 After the war, the story of the EU was widely heralded by the communist government of the German Democratic Republic (GDR), and Havemann became a representative in the Volkskammer.
 However, in 1956, after Nikita Khrushchev made his "secret speech" revealing the purges and mistakes of Joseph Stalin, Havemann began to find himself increasingly opposed to the government and became a thorn in their side.
 The Socialist Einheitspartei Deutschlands (SED) government began suppressing information about the EU.
 In 1963, he was forced to give up his teaching position at Humboldt University and in time, became a leading dissident in the GDR.
 The SED government was in possession of all the documents relating to the Nazi's investigation of the EU and kept them under lock and key, hoping to ruin Havemann's reputation by finding evidence of betrayal of his comrades.
 They never found any.

 Annelise Groscurth also experienced difficulties.
-In 1951, she was let go from her job as a doctor, also for political reasons.
+In 1951, she was fired from her job as a doctor, also for political reasons.
 She spoke out against the rearmament of Germany and although she was not a member of any political party, she was defamed as a Communist, a severe charge in the Cold War era.
 As former Nazis returned to their old jobs, they made her life difficult.
 She was unable to get a passport until the 1960s, out of fear of what she might say about Germany while abroad.

 EU survivors were denied Wiedergutmachung (reparations payments), as mandated by the 1949 German Restitution Laws.
 They were even denied or experienced delays receiving money that would normally have been due, such as pension and death benefits or the return of property after the war.